whoward/docs/markdown/reference/sauce-connect.md

 ##  Setup process

-The initial outbound connect created by Sauce Connect is over port 443 to *.saucelabs.com.
-The response to this request contains instructions which Sauce Connect will use to establish a secure tunnel between Sauce Connect and Sauce Labs client cloud.
-Now that Connect has it’s instructions it will create another outbound connect to *.saucelabs.com also over 443.
-Once the connection is established all traffic between Sauce Labs and Sauce Connect will be multiplexed over a single encrypted TLS connection.
+During startup, Sauce Connect issues a series of HTTPS requests to the Sauce Labs REST API.
+These are outbound connections to saucelabs.com on port 443.
+Using the REST API, Sauce Connect checks for updates and other running Sauce Connect sessions, and ultimately launches a remote tunnel endpoint VM.
+Once the VM is started, a tunnel connection is established to a makiXXXXX.miso.saucelabs.com address on port 443, and all traffic between Sauce Labs and Sauce Connect is then multiplexed over this single encrypted TLS connection.

 ![SetupProcess](/images/reference/sauce-connect/sc-setup-process.png)

-1. Sauce Connect makes a HTTPS REST call to saucelabs.com:443 using the username and access key provided when starting Sauce Connect.
+1. Sauce Connect makes HTTPS REST API calls to saucelabs.com:443 using the username and access key provided when starting Sauce Connect.
-2. Sauce Labs creates a dedicated virtual machine which will server as the endpoint of the second connection created by Sauce Connect.
+2. Sauce Labs creates a dedicated virtual machine which will serve as the endpoint of the tunnel connection created by Sauce Connect.
-3. Sauce Labs responses with a unique ID of the virtual machine created up in step 2.
+3. Sauce Labs responds with the unique ID of the virtual machine created up in step 2.
 4. Sauce Connect establishes a TLS connection directly to the dedicated virtual machine created in step 2. (makiXXXXX.miso.saucelabs.com).
-5. At this point a secure connection is created between Sauce Connect and Sauce Labs.
-This is a persistent  connection with all activity initiated from the Sauce Connect client running in a customers environment.
+5. All test traffic is multiplexed over the tunnel connection established in step 4.

 ##  Teardown process